Ilyushin Il-112: Development

 Work began on the Il-112 project in 1994, for both civil and military roles, including as a 40-seat airliner and cargo versions with a rear loading ramp to replace the Antonov An-26.
 The project was announced at the 1995 Paris Air Show where a model was exhibited.
-The military transport version, the Il-112V, was entered into a Russian Ministry of Defence competition to replace the An-26, the Yakovlev Yak-40 and the Let L-410 in Russian service, being evaluated against designs from Sukhoi (the Su-80) and Mikoyan (the MiG-110).
+The military transport version, the Il-112V, was entered into a Russian Ministry of Defence competition to replace the Antonov An-26, the Yakovlev Yak-40 and the Let L-410 in Russian service, being evaluated against designs from Sukhoi (the Su-80) and Mikoyan (the MiG-110).
 The Il-112 was ordered into full development on 8 April 2003, with the type planned to enter service in 2008.
 It was required to carry a cargo of 6000 kg over a distance of 3000 km.
 A market of up to 120 aircraft for the Russian military and 120 civil sales was estimated in 2004.

 In May 2010, with the funds allocated for development exhausted and no sign of a prototype, the Russian Defence Ministry cancelled the development contract, and in May 2011 decided to purchase seven Antonov An-140T cargo aircraft produced by Aviakor in Samara, Russia.

 On October 16, 2012, Dmitry Rogozin, in India at the meeting of the Russian-Indian intergovernmental commission on trade-economic, scientific-technical and cultural cooperation, said that "Russia intends to offer India's involvement in the production of Il-112.
 We have brought to mind, to establish the technical documentation of the project is the development of the aircraft Ilyushin KB.
 And we're going to, among other projects, to offer India to take part in this project."